in 2003, a consortium of manufacturers including Olympus, Panasonic and Kodak

 slim, compact and light camera body designs

-no through-the-lens optical viewfinder -
+no through-the-lens optical

-potential for a Leica rangefinder style though
+viewfinder - potential for a Leica rangefinder style though

-some models will probably only have LCD
+some models will probably only

-have EVF (electronic viewfinders).
+models may have EVF (electronic viewfinders).

 relies on contrast detect AF with

-presumably face detect AF option, but this will be slower than dSLR
+presumably face detect AF option, but this will be slower than dSLR AF

-AF by necessity in design.
+by necessity in design.

-almost silent function, thus discrete for
+almost silent function, thus

-weddings, classical music concerts
+discrete for weddings, classical music concerts

-movie mode for those that like this in some
+movie mode for those that like

-potential for very high burst rates perhaps
+potential for very high burst

-60fps at 10mp
+rates perhaps 60fps at 10mp

 unlike the Four Thirds, it is not an "open standard"

-emphasis will be on edge-to-edge image quality rather that
+emphasis will be on edge-to-edge image quality rather

-super-compactness for its own sake
+that super-compactness for its own sake

-hints at what the 2 extra lens mount pins are for - better AF
+hints at what the 2 extra lens mount pins are for -

-control of the lens
+better AF control of the lens

 timing of the announcement more related to improvement in